 My minimum viable audience is registered architecture firms with 1-20 employees in Australia, UK, US, Canada and New Zealand who believe in the value of promoting architecture in modern, relevant ways.
-But, they know that architecture is a unique field, and have concerns about taking marketing advice from a marketing generalist without experience in the profession.
+But, they know that architecture is a unique field, and have concerns about taking architecture marketing advice from a marketing generalist without experience in the profession.

-If a person like that goes looking for a marketing consultant, they will find me quite easily.
+If a person like that goes looking for an architecture marketing consultant, they will find me quite easily.
 I'm not very interchangeable in the market, so the case for working with me is clear: you will have a hard time finding a marketing specialist who has worked with any architecture firm, let alone 100+.

 My vertical positioning works for me because my background is in architecture, I know the field, and I'm deeply passionate about it.

 Do you have something similar to help seperate yourself from other firms?

 Many architecture firms are afraid to position their firm around any narrow part of the market, even if they're more passionate about that area than anything else they find themselves doing.
 But, it's vital that you pick an area to focus on in your marketing.

 You have a lot more to lose by not becoming unique, easy for clients to find and widely known as an expert in something.

 My experience working with so many firms has taught me that by focusing your positioning around a strategically important niche, you'll find that the number of leads, and the quality of those leads will improve significantly.

 Eventually, you'll become so well known for that one thing that you'll end up getting leads for all kinds of things.
 I get loads of leads from real estate agencies, property developers and building companies.
 I refer them to other consultants because I am fortunate to have a full schedule of consulting clients in the architecture field, and I'm not looking to grow my team, but you'll certainly be free to take on a much wider range of work that will be offered to you once you double-down on the right audience and establish a good reputation.